mathiasverbeke0/BITApplications/LogOddsInterpreter/README.md

 ### Interpreting multiple Log-Odds scores from an input file

 To interpret multiple Log-Odds scores from an input file, use the -i or --input option followed by the path to the input file.
-Optionally, you can also use the -o or --output option followed by the path to the output file to save the interpretations to a file:
+Additionally, use the -o or --output option followed by the path to the output file to save the interpretations to a file:

 ```bash
 $ python LogOddsInterpreter.py -i scores.txt -o interpretations.txt